tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-10-30-animals-classification-CNN.md

 ---
 layout: post
-title: "Classification of Animals in the wild using CNN models and Tensorflow (Keras)"
+title: Classification of Animals in the wild using CNN models and Tensorflow (Keras)
-permalink: "animals-classification-cnn"
+permalink: animals-classification-cnn

 ---
 This article is in the development phase.